-There is a 3rd trail that will be opening Spring 2020 on a 3+ acre parcel of land behind the Cinemark Theater on Universal Drive.
+Our third trail opened Spring 2020 on a 3+ acre parcel of land alongside and behind the Cinemark Theater on Universal Drive.

 Trails are good for nearby businesses, real estate values, transportation, physical fitness, nature appreciation, youth projects and preservation of the environment.
-A recreational trail would be a marvelous town and regional resource that we can all be proud of.
+A recreational trail is a marvelous town and regional resource that we can all be proud of.

 A < < <